turboMaCk/qtah/README.md

 #### To add an enum or bitspace

 These are generally associated with a class.
-Use `makeQtEnum` or `makeQtEnumBitspace` and include it in the associated class's module.
+Use `makeQtEnum` or `makeQtEnumAndFlags` and include it in the associated class's module.
 See [QMessageBox](qtah-generator/src/Graphics/UI/Qtah/Generator/Interface/Widgets/QMessageBox.hs) as an example.